Subject: Vaccines and immunization

 Publication date: August 2013

-Part of series: PATH's reports to contributors
+Part of series: Reports to contributors

 - Results From a Survey of Immunization Stakeholders in Vietnam Regarding the Presentation, Packaging, and Distribution of Human Papillomavirus Vaccines